The outcome of the race for the White House will have a strong impact on the Middle East, including the conflict between Israel and Palestine.

 Regardless of the election results, difficult decisions will always await the new US President and the governments of Middle Eastern countries.
 (Source: ABC) |

 In short, the Middle East will continue to be a complex problem for any US administration in the coming time.
-The increasingly diverse regional context, the complex relationships between the Gulf states, the presence of major powers such as China and Russia, are posing great challenges to US security policies.
+The increasingly diverse regional context, the complex relationships between the Gulf countries, the presence of powers such as China and Russia, are posing great challenges to US security policies.
 For Middle Eastern leaders, with long-term thinking and steadfastness in the face of political fluctuations in Washington, maintaining autonomy and strengthening regional position are important priorities.

 Source: https://baoquocte.vn/quan-he-voi-trung-dong-nut-that-chien-luoc-cho-tan-tong-thong-my-292558.html